noviawulandar1/SQL-CTE-s-Nested/README.md

 **Conclusion:**

-As you embark on the journey of mastering the art of choosing between CTEs and Nested Methods, remember that there is no one-size-fits-all solution.
+As you embark on the journey of mastering the art of choosing between CTE's and Nested Methods, remember that there is no one-size-fits-all solution.
 Each approach has its merits, and your decision should align with the unique demands of your database architecture and application requirements.
 By staying informed and agile in your query optimization strategies, you can achieve optimal performance and maintain a codebase that stands the test of time.

 If you have any questions or want to engage in discussions, feel free to reach out.
 Your curiosity and insights are always welcome.
 Happy querying!